connervieira/Predator/CONFIGURATION.md

         - If `gps_enabled` is set to `false`, then all GPS-dependent information will be left as placeholders.
     - When enabled, a log file will be created in the root project directory named `information_recording.csv`.
         - This file follows this format: `time,current_speed,current_latitude,current_longitude,current_altitude,current_track,current_connected_satellite_count`
+- `custom_alerts`
+    - This setting is a dictonary of alert databases and their alert ranges, in miles.
+    - The databases in this section reference the databases specified by the `alert_databases` configuration value in the general configuration section.
+        - In a future update, the user will be able to add custom alert databases by adding the databases to `alert_databases`, then referencing them in this configuration value with an alert distance.
+    - Example: `"traffic_cameras": 0.5` will show alerts for the `traffic_cameras` database within 0.5 miles of a point-of-interest.